TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/tech-interview-workbook.md

 the copy of the original half of array on each end respectively.

 ##What is the "golden rule" of variable scoping in Java?
 What is the lifetime of variables?
+Golden rule: application through of it parts should be stateless, but state required in many situation (database, external files...).
+To solve that: state isolation should be used like encapsulation and layered abstraction.

 Variables declared static in a class (above method scope) are class variables or globals.
 Globals are visible for every instance within the access modifier.
 The lifetime span through the entire app lifetime.